Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 Use the Firmware Action Service \(FAS\) dry-run feature to determine what firmware can be updated on the system.
 Dry-runs are enabled by default, and can be configured with the overrideDryrun parameter.
 A dry-run will create a query according to the filters requested by the admin.
 It will initiate an update sequence to determine what firmware is available, but will not actually change the state of the firmware.

-> **WARNING:** It is crucial that an admin is familiar with the release notes of any firmware.
+> **WARNING:** It is crucial that an administrator is familiar with the release notes of any firmware.
 The release notes will indicate what new features the firmware provides and if there are any incompatibilities.
 FAS does not know about incompatibilities or dependencies between versions.
-The admin assumes full responsibility for this knowledge.
+The administrator assumes full responsibility for this knowledge.

 It is likely that when performing a firmware update, that the current version of firmware will not be available.
 This means that after successfully upgrading, the firmware cannot be downgraded.